BruteFIR

 What is it?

 BruteFIR is a software convolution engine, a program for applying long FIR filters to multi-channel digital audio, either offline or in realtime.
 Its basic operation is specified through a configuration file, and filters, attenuation and delay can be changed in runtime through a simple command line interface.
-The FIR filter algorithm used is an optimized frequency domain algorithm, partly implemented in hand-coded assembler, thus throughput is extremely high.
-In realtime, a standard computer can typically run more than 10 channels with more than 60000 filter taps each.
+The FIR filter algorithm used is an optimized and partitioned frequency domain algorithm, thus throughput is extremely high, and I/O-delay can be kept fairly low.

 Through its highly modular design, things like adaptive filtering, signal generators and sample I/O are easily added, extended and modified, without the need to alter the program itself.